-All in-person course meetings follow strict guidelines for facial coverings, social distancing, hygiene/cleaning, and other protocols to maintain health and safety.
+All in-person course meetings follow strict guidelines requiring facial coverings and social distancing for those not vaccinated, and other protocols to maintain health and safety.

-The balance of face-to-face and virtual instruction may change (up or down) depending on risk levels in Cuyahoga County or the State of Ohio as well as on our own campus.
+Although we are back to primarily face-to-face instruction, the balance of face-to-face and virtual instruction may change depending on risk levels in Cuyahoga County or the State of Ohio as well as on our own campus.

 Many spaces on campus (computer labs, library workstations, etc.) are being equipped with microphones, monitors, and cameras so that students can join a class via Zoom.